How We Know It's Time to Simplify Your Governance Model

-Often times the CMS comes with additional tools to assist other processes, such as Content Porter for SDL Sites to facilitate the DTAP process.
+Often times the CMS comes with additional tools to assist other processes, such as Content Porter for Tridion Sites to facilitate the DTAP process.

 An example of this is when there is a solution in a rich text field that uses a tag instead of a link to refer to components.
 Although custom rich text field rendering will usually utilize the link when publishing a page, the specific tool (in this case, Content Porter) will not acknowledge this as a component link.
 Therefore, it will not map the ID in the source environment to an ID (or WebDAV URL) in the target environment, nor will these specific dependencies be taken into account.
 So, a neat solution of using editor-friendly tags to associate content visually can result in breaking the standard process of moving that content (and its dependencies) between environments!

 When there’s an idea …

 There are lots of ideas floating about.
 Or at least we would hope there are.
 As users – both business representatives and vendors alike – present their ideas, we need to try and keep abreast of the many ideas out there.
 We need to identify themes and opportunities for shared development and reuse.